 The cost to replace a gas line in the home averages $575 to $2,500.
 Replacing a gas line has a range of costs, depending on several factors.
 These include the removed material, new gas line material, and how long the line is.
 These costs assume an average 25-foot gas line.
 If your line is longer or shorter, your costs could be different.
 Gas line replacement costs also vary depending on whether the line being replaced is indoors or outdoors and whether it is a main or branch line.

-The cost to replace the plumbing in a house is $2,000 to $20,000.
+The cost to replace the plumbing in an average size house of 2,000 sq.ft. is $4,000 to $12,000.
 The cost range is wide because many factors impact the project.
 The first is how accessible the pipes are.
 If you are only replacing the “visible” or outside plumbing, your costs are lower than replacing all the plumbing.
 Your costs vary depending on which pipe types you previously had installed and how hard they are to remove.
 The material you replace your pipes with also plays a role in the final cost.

 Sometimes, an existing fixture or appliance can be repaired, avoiding the costs of a full replacement.
 Not all plumbing can be repaired, but many areas have easy fixes to stop leaks, remove clogs, and prevent other issues.
 The costs of each repair are determined by the water appliance or pipe and condition.